JACK-THINK/debian/README.md

 # debian
-debian for both Asuswrt and Asuswrt-Merlin
+This is debian for both asuswrt and asuswrt-merlin.
+All the files come from [here](https://cdn-aws.deb.debian.org/debian/) directly without any modification.